Benazir Bhutto: Release and self-imposed exile

-Electoral campaign: 1988
+1988 Electoral campaign

 In May 1988, Zia dissolved the assemblies and called a November election.
 He had not wanted Bhutto to win, and his choice of date may have been deliberately chosen to coincide with the date when Bhutto was projected to give birth, thus hindering her ability to campaign.
 He also sought to hinder her chances by declaring that the election would be held on a non-party basis, with candidates standing as individuals rather than as representatives of a political party.
 Bhutto and the PPP launched a legal challenge against this latter stipulation.
 In August, Zia suddenly died when his aircraft crashed shortly after take-off from Bahawalpur Airport.
 A joint U.S.–Pakistani investigation was unable to ascertain the cause of the crash, although sabotage was widely suspected, with the Soviets, Americans, Indians, and Israelis all presented as potential culprits.
 Bhutto privately attributed it to an act of God.
 After Zia's death, the Supreme Court announced that the election should take place on a party basis, rather than the non-party basis that Zia had desired.

 Bhutto insisted that the PPP campaign separately from the MRD, and dropped its socialist platform in favour of economic Thatcherism and a commitment to the free market.
 Amid predictions that the PPP would win, it received 18,000 prospective candidates, many offering the party money for their selection; this influx of new members and candidates caused upset among many established members, who felt that Bhutto was deserting them.
 In the build-up to the election, there was a great sense of hope among liberal sectors of Pakistani society.
 However, Islamic fundamentalists said it was un-Islamic for the country to have a female leader.
 Their propaganda foregrounded what they presented as her un-Islamic behaviour, including a photo of her dancing in a Parisian nightclub.
 Zia loyalists and Islamic fundamentalists united to form a new political party, Islami Jamhoori Ittehad (IJI), which was funded by the Inter-Services Intelligence (ISI).
 The ISI also engaged in vote rigging in an attempt to secure an IJI victory.